 Back in 2006 after getting upset over all the pirated copies of Windows XP being used, Microsoft decided to roll out Windows Genuine Advantage.
 This “critical” Windows update would be installed on your machine and then the Windows Product key being used would be checked against known blacklisted keys and whether it’s been activated before.
 If the information in the Microsoft database doesn’t match the identity of your machine, the check for a genuine Windows will fail and cause the wallpaper and background to reset every 60 minutes.

 This will throw notifications on your desktop that Windows is not a genuine copy and you won’t be able to get all important Windows updates because of the online WGA validation component.
 The Genuine Advantage components (WGA Notifications and WGA Validation) would be fine if they were 100% accurate, but of course they aren’t.
 It’s entirely possible to get a genuine failure even if your Windows is fully legitimate.
-Being Windows, there are ways around this such as the removing WGA notifications tool after it’s been installed or bypassing the online validation component that stops you updating.
-But if you feel your Windows SHOULD be passing these checks and want to try and find out a bit more about why it’s failing, there is a tool to help.

 The Microsoft Genuine Advantage Diagnostic Tool runs a check and gives several pieces of information about the parts of your system that affect its Genuine status and what is possibly causing it to fail.
 There are a few cases where it might automatically resolve any problems for you, but if not, you could get a much better idea about why the failure has occurred.